Easy fundraising ideas

 Envelope fundraiser

-Leave stacks of branded envelopes in various places around your community or grounds.
-Invite supporters to pick up an envelope, insert a donation, and leave it at a designated drop-off point.
+Distribute branded envelopes around your community and invite supporters to pick one up, insert a donation, and drop it off at a designated location.

 Spread the word with easy email marketing software.
-Share the details of your campaign and send reminders as the deadline gets closer.
+Share campaign details and send reminders as the deadline gets approaches.

 Count the jellybeans